skatsubo/immich-metadata-exporter/README.md

                                      It is passed verbatim to the where clause when selecting assets for export: WHERE ...
 AND <condition>
                                      Default: 1=1 (no filtering) --preview                          Preview (dry run).
 Generate metadata.json and sidecars but do not write anything to the original location.
   --debug                            Debug.
 Print more verbose output.
+In preview mode it prints diff for modified files.

 Examples:
   ./export.sh --preview
-  ./export.sh --preview --debug  # display diff
+  ./export.sh --preview --debug
-  ./export.sh --target all --filter "asset.\"createdAt\" >= '2025-10-10'"
+  ./export.sh --target all --filter "\"createdAt\" >= '2025-10-10'"
 ```

 ## How it works

 The script exports asset metadata to sidecars using:
-- SQL - to get asset metadata from the database directly
+- SQL - to get the asset metadata directly from the database
 - exiftool - to write (create or update) sidecar files on disk

 First, it extracts metadata from the database (by invoking psql in the database container) and saves it as a JSON file in exiftool format.
-Next, it invokes exiftool (in the Immich server container) to actually write/update sidecar files using data from the JSON file.
+Next, it invokes exiftool (in the Immich server container) to actually write sidecar files using data from the JSON file.

 The script does not modify Immich database in any way.
 E.g. upon creating a sidecar on disk it will not update `sidecarPath` value for the asset in the database.
+(Trigger the metadata refresh or sidecar discovery jobs to let Immich discover new sidecars.)

 ## Caveats